It’s 10:30 pm and I’m exhausted from the day. My feet are tired, my eyelids heavy and I cannot stay awake another minute.

 So does it really work?

-I’ve been using this for a couple of weeks now, and it’s definitely helping.
+In a word, yes.
+I use this each night as I climb into bed with my yoga pants, t-shirt and mom bun.
 I don’t fall asleep in less than 1 minute.
 That seems like a bit of a stretch even for this skeptic turned convert.
 But I would say falling asleep in under 5 minutes is realistic, and under 10 minutes a surefire thing.

 When I use the breathing technique to slow my heart rate down, my mind has absolutely no choice but to slow down too.